glicksauce/indexr/README.md

 Postgresql datatbase
 Ruby/Rails
 React (create-react-app)
 React Router (for user authentication)
 Javascript (localstorage)

 ## New technologies
 This project relies on parsing a user's local directory to find images (with a stretch goal to automatically parse sub-directories as well).
-This will involve learning some Web API's (like [https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryEntry/createReader](FileSystemDirectoryEntry))
+This will involve learning some Web API's (like [FileSystemDirectoryEntry] (https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryEntry/createReader) )

 ## Back End
 ### Tables